TMS provides a number of grants which can be used to support research, conference travel or training.

 - Explanation of why Angelina Messina Grant funding is required for financial support of the activity

-- Provision of realistic budget
+- Provision of a realistic budget

 TMS Frances Parker Grant, previously the small research grant, offers grants of up to £1500 each year to support micropalaeontological research by any TMS member.
-This grant is aimed to support stand-alone research projects, and funds can be used to assist with any costs associated with the work, e.g., analytical costs, visits to museums, fieldwork, etc. If the grant proposal relates to a funded research project (i.e. funded post-graduate or post-doctoral research) then a case must be made as to why funding is required above that already available.
+This grant is aimed at supporting stand-alone research projects, and funds can be used to assist with any costs associated with the work, e.g., analytical costs, visits to museums, fieldwork, etc. If the grant proposal relates to a funded research project (i.e. funded post-graduate or post-doctoral research), then a case must be made as to why funding is required above that already available.
 Proposals relating to PhD or Master’s projects should also include a letter of support by one of your advisors, which details why the funding is needed, the calibre of the applicant, and the role they had in developing the project.
 This grant cannot be used to support conference or workshop attendance (please see the Angelina Messina Grant).

 Society officers will evaluate the applications and notify the successful candidate following the TMS AGM held in November.
 Proposals will be ranked based on the following criteria:

-- Fit to the Society
+- Fit the Society

 - Quality and novelty of proposed work